 In 1952, the Queensland Government approved construction of a dam on the Atherton Tablelands in far north Queensland.
 It was the first dam built in Queensland solely for irrigation, and to this day it remains one of the region’s biggest infrastructure projects.
-It took six years to complete at a price of 12 million dollars.
-The Tinaroo Falls Dam supplied much needed water to the region’s tobacco farmers – not all of whom could count on receiving some of the annual 1300mm average rainfall.
+It took six years to complete and cost 12 million dollars.
+The Tinaroo Falls Dam supplied much-needed water to the region’s tobacco farmers – not all of whom could otherwise count on receiving some of the 1300mm average annual rainfall.
 Irrigation channels were built to carry water from the dam to what became known as the Mareeba-Dimbulah irrigation area.

 These days, the dam area is generally known as Lake Tinaroo, a popular spot for fishing, boating, camping and outdoor recreation.
 It supplies about 200,000 megalitres of water to the irrigation scheme, supporting a great diversity of crops, except the one it was built for – the FNQ tobacco industry is no more.

-LISTEN Click on the red arrow to hear local historian Gwen Price tell the story of the old town and the construction of the dam
+Local historian Gwen Price tells the story of the old town and the construction of the dam.

 Gwen Price has compiled several books on far north Queensland history, including More Than Just A Dam – The Story of Tinaroo Falls, From there to here – The development of Atherton Shire, and A Diary of a Country Hospital – the story of the Atherton District Memorial Hospital.

-View images and postcards of the area from the 50s & 60s at http://queenslandplaces.com.au/atherton-shire-and-tableland
+View images and postcards of the area from the 50s & 60s.